-In the pages following this letter I have included a summary of the financial statements of the Diocese for the year ended December 31, 2014.
+Below this letter I have included a summary of the financial statements of the Diocese for the year ended December 31, 2015.

-The financial books and records of the Diocesan Corporation are composed of four separate funds:
+The financial books and records of the Diocesan Corporation are composed of five separate funds:

 - the Operating Fund